ameli/restoreio/docs/source/user_guide/input_data.rst

 Optional NetCDF Variables
 -------------------------

 Apart from the required variables mentioned above, you have the option to include the following additional variables in your input file.
 Note that there is no standard name established for these variables, so you should provide a <code>name</code> attribute according to the table.
-These variables are used exclusively for the purposes of **uncertainty quantification** by **generating data ensembles**.
-For more details, you may refer to the :ref:`Generating Ensembles <generating-ensembles>` section.
+These variables are used exclusively for the purposes of **uncertainty quantification** by **generating data ensemble**.
+For more details, you may refer to the :ref:`Generating Ensemble <generating-ensemble>` section.

 +---------------------------------------------------+---------------------------+------------------------------+
 | Variable                                          | Acceptable Standard Names | Acceptable Names             |